-According to news reports, Faruk, a male, and Kismet, a female Bengal tiger, were brought to Six flags Discovery Kingdom in July 2014 at age ONE MONTH and kept in the nursery.
+According to news reports, Faruk, a male, and Kismet, a female Bengal tiger, were brought to Six flags Discovery Kingdom in July 2014 at age ONE MONTH.
 Tigers normally nurse until the age of six months and stay with their mothers two years.
 Premature maternal deprivation causes physical and emotional problems in tigers.
 This is a prime example of profit trumping animal welfare at Six Flags Discovery Kingdom.

 As pitiful as Odin's enclosure is, he is living in the lap of luxury compared to the other Six Flags tigers.
-Six Flags has 10 tigers, and most of them are kept in over-crowded KENNELS off exhibit.
+Six Flags has eight tigers, and most of them are kept in kennels where the public can't see them.